-We will put together a complete guide to olive oil in the near future because it is clearly not a well understood subject outside this part of the Mediterranean and the Italian regulations themselves often contribute to the confusion.
+We will put together a guide to olive oil labelling issues in the near future because it is clearly not a well understood subject outside this part of the Mediterranean and the Italian regulations themselves often contribute to the confusion.

 However for this and subsequent profiles of artisan olive oil producers let’s be clear that we are talking here about the top quality oil with which you dress salads, drip onto warm bread and glug generously onto almost every finished pasta dish, risotto and humble minestrone to elevate the food and make that first mouthful exquisite.

 This is not about cooking oil; the oil we will cover in this section is simply too good to heat in any way.
 The difference between olive oil for cooking and olive oil for dipping, tasting and finishing dishes is the same as the difference between wine for cooking and wine for drinking.
 And yet you only have to scan the supermarket shelves in the UK and the US to realize quickly that finding the highest quality authenticated Italian olive oil (ie DOP or IGP on the label or at the very least “estate grown and bottled”) is no easy task.
 The DOP designation is the small orange circle on the main labels or neck of the bottles in the various photographs below.

 I found just a couple of genuine looking Italian olive oils on the Whole Foods Austin website (but without any DOP certification on the label, just "Product of Italy") and a friend also found no DOP oil when physically walking the aisle in Seattle, likewise on the Waitrose website in the UK.